You are viewing a story from harrypotterfanfiction.com

 I watched as Cormac stepped away from me and pulled his hands up to his head in frustration, messing up his usually perfect hair, which added with the angry eyes, only made him look even more crazed.
 I sensed an opportunity to escape, as he started to pace up and down, muttering to himself and so I slowly started to edge towards the door.
 I had barely got a metre closer to the door before Cormac spotted me moving away, when he whipped out his wand and before I could even register what was happening I was being slammed into the wall behind me, my head whipping against the cold, hard stone behind me.

 Everything in front of me was spinning wildly and before I could stop myself, my knees were buckling and I was sliding to the ground.
 I always wondered about people who had said that they had seen stars.
-Always wondered how on earth you could just start seeing stars, but now I knew.
+But now I knes.
 For right in front of my eyes, all I could see were bright twinkling little lights, darting about in front of me.
 Part of me knew that they weren’t real, but that didn’t stop me from trying to reach out and grab them.
 But as soon as I reached out my hands, they were seized and gripped tight.

 The hands around my wrists, pulled me to my feet and pushed me against the wall.
 I forced my eyes to see straight, blinking rapidly, trying to steady my vision.

-When my eyesight finally settled and the twinkly lights had finally disappeared, I saw that Cormac had both of my wrists in a tight grip and he was peering straight at me, uncomfortably close.
+When my eyesight finally settled and the twinkly lights had finally disappeared, I saw that Cormac had both of my wrists in a tight grip, my hands held up level in my had.
+Cormac was peering straight at me, uncomfortably close.
 The anger and fury was still in his eyes.

 I squirmed against his hold, the fear immediately returning as I suddenly realised the situation I was in.
 I was completely powerless.
 I could feel my wand digging rather painfully into my back, as it was sticking out of my back pocket, but I had no hope of getting it.
 No matter how much I wriggled or fought Cormac’s grip, he was bigger and stronger than me and I had no hope of getting free.
 Every bit of me, every instinct I had told me to fight and claw and scratch at him, until he let me go, but looking at the rage in his eyes, I knew that it wasn’t going to help.
 The only thing that it would succeed in doing is making him even more furious.
 If that was even possible.
 My only hope now would be to try and convince him.